jackdevs66/GSMG5_CDuality/Readme.md

-## SalPhaseIon + Cosmic Duality — Notes for the patient solver
+## GSMG Duality — Reproducible solution (SalPhaseIon + Cosmic Duality)

-### Before we begin
+### A note before we begin
-To everyone wandering through this maze: take a breath.
-Puzzles like this are a marathon, not a sprint.
-If these notes become the last piece you needed, I hope they save you time—and if they do, consider supporting the work that keeps guides like this alive.
+To everyone still exploring this puzzle: I wish you clarity, patience, and a bit of luck.
+If what you find here becomes the key that finally unlocks your path, consider supporting this effort.
+With your help I’ll keep publishing new notes and hints that make the path clearer for others.

-Donations (with gratitude):
+Donations (thank you):
-- BTC: `1JK27jtvE1wS4VG9k7Zpo8wBufMbYwy3r8`
+- BTC: `16jynNBMGeQSSNiAjJABfpCd98L5vncbj7`
+- ETH, BNB, USDT, USDC: `0x61200Ac01e8B635e4C3FecBEd73DbAb898Cae0a9` (BEP20, ERC20)
+- Solana: `2SwRex7tvqY2jVJM39TnPb6DmnM61ZGwxZvQetEqsGhR`

 ---

+This folder contains minimal scripts and instructions to reproduce the final stage of the GSMG.io puzzle using:
+- `SalPhaseIon.txt` → 7 textual parts
+- `cosmic_duality.txt` → OpenSSL `Salted__` AES‑256‑CBC blob

+### Phase: SalPhaseIon (how the 7 passwords were derived)
+1) Identify AB blocks → ASCII (p1, p2)
+   - Observation: two long sequences composed only of `a` and `b`, space-separated.
+   - Method: map `a→0`, `b→1`, group 8 bits per byte, decode as ASCII.
+   - Results: p1=`matrixsumlist`, p2=`enter`.

+2) Decode `z`-separated segments with a restricted alphabet (p3, p4)
+   - Observation: segments around the letter `z` contain tokens only from `a..i` plus `o`.
+   - Hypothesis: map `a..i→1..9`, `o→0`; interpret the resulting decimal string; convert to hex; then to ASCII.
+   - Results: p3=`lastwordsbeforearchichoice`, p4=`thispassword`.

+3) Resolve inline phrase for p6
+   - Literal in text: “our first hint is your last command”.
+   - Take the directive literally and compress spacing/case consistently across the puzzle.
+   - Result: p6=`yourlastcommand`.

+4) Interpret “shabefanstoo” for p7
+   - Pattern: `sha` appears across the puzzle as a nudge towards SHA‑256; `ans too` reads naturally as “answer too”.
+   - Semantic resolution: a second answer.
+   - Result: p7=`secondanswer` (alternatives like `answertoo`, `answertwo`, `answer2`, `answeralso` were tested and rejected).

+5) Determine p5 by constrained search + validation
+   - p5 is textually ambiguous; use a compact, reasonable candidate set tied to p1’s theme (e.g., `matrixsumlist`, `sumlist`, `rowcolsum`, ...).
+   - Criterion: only one candidate, combined with p1–p4,p6,p7, yields valid PKCS#7 padding on the final decryption and the expected output hash.
+   - Result: p5=`matrixsumlist`.

+### Phase: Cosmic Duality (why OpenSSL, why AES‑256‑CBC)
+- Input properties
+  - File is base64 (valid charset, length multiple of 4).
+  - Base64-decoding reveals the header bytes `53 61 6c 74 65 64 5f 5f` → ASCII `Salted__`.
+- OpenSSL convention
+  - `Salted__` + 8 bytes of salt is the standard envelope used by `openssl enc`.
+  - Key and IV are derived via MD5 `EVP_BytesToKey(password, salt)`.
+- Mode and key size selection
+  - Prior phases reference `enc -aes-256-cbc -a` explicitly.
+  - The password we produce (XOR of seven SHA‑256 digests) is 32 bytes, matching AES‑256.
+  - Decryption with AES‑256‑CBC yields correct PKCS#7 padding and a stable binary.
+Other modes/sizes do not validate.

-### The lay of the land
+### Summary of the method
-At the end of the trail, two artifacts matter: `SalPhaseIon.txt` and `cosmic_duality.txt`.
-One hides words, the other hides meaning.
-The first gives you seven textual parts; the second is an OpenSSL `Salted__` envelope that won’t open unless the seven are joined the right way.

-How the seven parts reveal themselves is consistent with the puzzle’s own language:
-- The early hints are mechanical but elegant: sequences of `a`/`b` become ASCII; compact alphabets (a..i with `o`) become decimal, then hex, then text.
-The outputs read naturally in context.
-- The later hints are linguistic: the phrase “our first hint is your last command” resolves to `yourlastcommand`.
-The odd-looking “shabefanstoo” breaks apart into a familiar theme across the challenge—`sha`—plus a very human hint, “answer too”.
-Together: a second answer → `secondanswer`.
-- Part five looks deceptively open-ended.
-It isn’t.
-With parts 1–4 fixed and a small, sensible candidate set for 5–7, only one combination yields valid padding and a stable output.

-Once the seven are in place, we do not hash them as one string.
-Instead, we compute SHA‑256 for each, then XOR those seven digests byte by byte, in order.
-That 32‑byte result (hex) becomes the OpenSSL password used to derive the AES‑256 key and IV (MD5 `EVP_BytesToKey`, using the included salt).

-The seven parts, in order:
+- Compute SHA‑256 for each password, XOR the 7 digests (in order) to obtain a 32‑byte hex key.
+- Use that hex as the OpenSSL password (EVP_BytesToKey, MD5) to derive AES‑256 key + IV and decrypt `cosmic_duality.txt`.
+- A correct key yields valid PKCS#7 padding and a fixed output hash.

+### Passwords (order is critical)
 1) `matrixsumlist`
 2) `enter`
 3) `lastwordsbeforearchichoice`